Breakthrough Listen: Significance

-The project is the most comprehensive search for alien communications to date.
-It is estimated that the project will generate as much data in one day as previous SETI projects generated in one year.
-Compared to previous programs, the radio surveys cover 10 times more of the sky, at least 5 times more of the radio spectrum, and work 100 times faster.
-The optical laser survey is also the deepest and broadest search in history.
+The project has been the most comprehensive search for alien communications to date.
+It has been estimated that the project would generate as much data in one day as previous SETI projects generated in one year.
+Compared to previous programs, the radio surveys covered 10 times more of the sky, at least 5 times more of the radio spectrum, and work 100 times faster.
+The optical laser survey was also the deepest and broadest search in history.

 Andrew Siemion, director of the Berkeley SETI Research Center at the University of California, Berkeley, describes that "We would typically get 24–36 hours on a telescope per year, but now we'll have thousands of hours per year on the best instruments...It's difficult to overstate how big this is.
 It's a revolution."

 Targets

-As of April 2016, the targets for the radio search with the Green Bank Radio Telescope in the Northern Hemisphere include the following:
+As of April 2016, the targets for the radio search with the Green Bank Radio Telescope in the Northern Hemisphere included the following: